simonsteele/pn/pnwtl/doc/readme.txt

 27) Find bar corruption after documents closed (SF Bug #1361852)
 28) BOM present even when 'UTF-8 No mark' selected as encoding (SF Bug #1545264)
 29) Can't copy file from magic folder to project properly (SF Bug #1576076)
+30) File type edits don't show new value in list.

 If you find a bug:
 ------------------